Visiting Berlin: What tourists should know now

 At a glance: What Berlin offers its guests

 - Public transport and taxis: everything runs without restrictions.
-Don't forget your mouth and nose protector!
+Don't forget your FFP2 mask!

 - Museums and galleries: Most of the exhibition halls are open to the public again.

 - Guided tours: River cruises, sightseeing tours and city tours are offered again.
-Better book in advance!
+The tours must be booked in advance!

 - Zoos: Both are open.
-Important: Tickets must be purchased online before your visit.
+Tickets should be purchased online before your visit.

 - Shopping: Yes, we are open!
 Shops, shopping miles, shopping centres and many flea markets are looking forward to shopaholics and bargain hunters.

-- Concerts and Theatre: Events will take place again, but only as open-air events with a reduced number of participants.
+- Concerts and Theatre: Events take place again, but with a reduced number of participants.

 Berlin in times of Corona: Travel Updates

 Admittedly, the deserted Brandenburg Gate, guaranteed seats in the underground and this tranquillity above the city had its own magic, but Berlin is not the same city without selfiesticks in front of the TV tower and simulated brother kisses at the East Side Gallery.
-Even if the Corona pandemic is not yet over, after the first strict measures with many bans and closures, Berlin has long since awoken from its beauty sleep.
-Hotels, cultural institutions, restaurants and shopping centres have adapted to the new regulations and requirements and are happy to welcome visitors.
+Every trip to the city needs a bit of planning: The Corona pandemic is not over yet.
+Many things require a negative corona test, or proof of full vaccination or recovery.
+But after the first strict measures with many bans and closures, Berlin has long since awoken from its beauty sleep.
+Cultural institutions, restaurants and shopping centres have adapted to the new regulations and requirements and are happy to welcome visitors.
+Hotels will be allowed to reopen for guests from 11 June 2021.

 Berlin hotels always well connected thanks to public transport